-When coming to Iłowa, it is also worth visiting the capital of the poviat, Żagań, the former German (Lower Silesia) city of Sagan.
-The Air Force Prisoner of War camps run by the Luftwaffe, called Stalag Luft, short for Stammlager Luft or Permanent Camps for Airmen were situated in Sagan, 100 miles south-east of Berlin.
-Here, you will find the Museum of POW (Prisoner of War) Camps.
+When coming to Iłowa, it is also worth visiting the capital of the poviat, Żagań, the former German city of Sagan.
+The Air Force Prisoner of War camps run by the Luftwaffe, called Stalag Luft (short for Stammlager Luft) or Permanent Camps for Airmen, were situated in Sagan, 100 miles south-east of Berlin.
+Here you will find the Museum of POW (Prisoner of War) Camps.
 In March 1944, 76 prisoners escaped from the with the Stalag Luft III, using an underground tunnel called “Harry” with a length of 110 m dug by them.
 But only three of the prisoners were successful.
 This was the story on which the American film “The Great Escape” (1963) with a star-studded cast was based.
 Every year, in March, subsequent anniversaries of the Great Escape are celebrated within the camp’s territory.

 In the museum there are exhibitions of:

-In the library of the Augustinian monastry dating back to the 13th century, there is an abundant collection of old books and globes, constituting a keepsake after Johannes Kepler.
-This outstanding mathematician and astronomer, and the follower of Copernicus’s theory, discovered the elliptical shape of planetary orbits and developed planetary motion tables.
-The library is also famous for its excellent acoustics, which it owes to its whispering gallery.
+In the library of the Augustinian monastery dating back to the 13th century, there is an abundant collection of old books and globes, constituting a keepsake after Johannes Kepler.
+This outstanding mathematician and astronomer and the follower of Copernicus’s theory discovered the elliptical shape of planetary orbits and developed planetary motion tables.
+The library is also famous for its excellent acoustics which it owes to its whispering gallery.
 The complex consists of a parish church, the old monastery and school as well as a monastic granary.

 Lotników Alianckich Street 6